 Rising majestically above the plains of Tanzania; Kilimanjaro is the highest mountain of the African Continent.
-The mountain offers 6 panoramic trail-routes that drive people crazy worldwide.
+The Kilimanjaro Climb offers 6 panoramic trail-routes that drive people crazy worldwide.
 30,000+ climbers are trying to summit this adventurous mountain each year.
+To know more about Kilimanjaro, please go through various Mount Kilimanjaro Facts here.

-Hans Heinrich Josef Meyer was a German geographer belongs to Hildburghausen who was the first person to successfully touch the summit of Kilimanjaro.
-He reached on the top of Kilimanjaro in October 1889.
+Hans Heinrich Josef Meyer was a German geographer who belongs to Hildburghausen who was the first person to successfully touch the summit of Kilimanjaro.
+He reached the top of Kilimanjaro in October 1889.

 If you are someone planning for Climbing Mount Kilimanjaro you will experience something truly spectacular.
 While ascending to this majestic mountain you are going to meet 5 climatic zones.
 Cultivation Zone: At the foothill 2,600 ft to almost – 6,000 ft you will meet the cultivation zone.